dami2106/Part-B-Damion/README.md

 ### Customising runs
 For both of the above configurations, the problem setting parameters can be modified in the `src/config.py` file, here you can specify things like warehouse size, num robots, etc. All benchmark files will use this config.

+### Checking ML model performance
+If you would like to run the data exploration and analysis, with evaluation on our chosen models please see the notebook `inspect_data.ipynb`.
+This cant be run from terminal or bash and will need to be run with a Jupyter environment setup.

 ## Environment and Data Setup Used
  - I use the given starter code to implement the environment but make several changes.